 Two flight paths approaching a private, unregistered aerodrome 3,900m northwest of the Project were included in this glare assessment.
-The flight paths were evaluated with a horizontal viewing angle of $\pm 25^{\circ}$ to capture potential glare within a pilot's critical visual range, as well as $\pm 50^{\circ}$ to identify routes that may observe peripheral glare.
-Both flight paths, FP1 and FP2, are only predicted to observe short annual and daily durations of green glare within the extended $\pm 50^{\circ}$ FOV and outside the $\pm 25^{\circ}$ FOV, but green glare is not generally considered a hazard.
-No glare is predicted on either flight path within the more critical $\pm 25^{\circ}$ FOV, so the predicted green glare within the $\pm 50^{\circ}$ FOV or $\pm 25^{\circ}$ FOV.
+The flight paths were evaluated with a horizontal viewing angle of ±25° to capture potential glare within a pilot's critical visual range, as well as ±50° to identify routes that may observe peripheral glare.
+Both flight paths, FP1 and FP2, are only predicted to observe short to moderate annual and daily durations of green glare within the extended ±50° FOV and outside the ±25° FOV, but green glare is not generally considered a hazard.
+No glare is predicted on either flight path within the more critical ±25° FOV, so the predicted green glare has less potential to adversely affect a pilot's vision.
+FP1 and FP2 are not predicted to experience yellow glare within the ±25° FOV or ±50° FOV.
 FP2 approaches the unregistered aerodrome while heading south and it is the flight path predicted to observe the most glare from the Project.
-Along this flight path, pilots are only predicted to see green glare around sunrise from mid-November to mid-January for up to 28 minutes per morning.
+Along this flight path, pilots are only predicted to see green glare around sunrise from mid-November to mid-January for up to 29 minutes per morning.
 Pilots will only see a fraction of the predicted glare since they will be travelling past the affected portion of the flight path, not standing still while looking at the solar PV arrays, and sun-masking may also reduce potential glare impacts.
 The predicted glare is not expected to create hazardous conditions.
+The predicted glare has changed minimally between this current report and the previous report.
+Therefore, mitigation is not being recommended for the evaluated flight paths.